 Keeping an “Eye” on your eyes during Work from Home

-The working pattern of our country has been greatly impacted by the pandemic and a great majority of our workforce is now working from home which has resulted in prolonged hours of work in front of computers.
-Prolonged screen time in front of computers and phones can have an impact on the eye health of children and can cause redness, itching, watering, blurring of vision, and tiredness of eyes.
+- The working pattern of our country has been greatly impacted by the pandemic, and a great majority of our workforce is now working from home, which has resulted in prolonged hours of work in front of computers.
+Prolonged screen time in front of computers and phones can have an impact on the eye health adults and also on the eye health of children, causing redness, itching, watering, blurring of vision, and tiredness of the eyes.